Hard and Easy Instances of L-Tromino Tilings: Introduction

-Finally we close this paper in Section \ref{sec:li} where we study a relation between L-Trominoes and I-Trominoes.
+In Section \ref{sec:li} we study a relation between L-Trominoes and I-Trominoes (a tromino with the shape of an I).
 We introduce a technique for decomposing a region in simple parts that yields an efficient algorithm for finding L-Tromino covers.
 This tiling technique is a modification of the proof of Theorem \ref{the:Aztec-180} for tiling the Horiyama \emph{et al.} \cite{HIN17} gadgets with I-Trominoes to tiling general regions with L-Trominoes.
+Finally, we close this paper with a simple lower bound on the number of tromino tilings of an Aztec diamond.